Australian rules football in Ireland: Competitions

+Clubs

 National teams

+Ireland's national team competes internationally at the Australian Football International Cup, AFL Europe Championship and Euro Cup.

+History

 An Irish National Aussie rules team, drawn from all ARFLI affiliated clubs headed to London between 6–15 October to take part in the Atlantic Alliance Cup 2001 – a five nations International competition with United States, Canada, Great Britain and Denmark providing the opposition.
 A final panel of 24 players, whittled down from 60 over a three-month training period made the trip.
 Ireland, playing their first ever competitive International matches, won all their games in the round robin series and went on to record a win against Denmark (pre-tournament favourites) in the Grand Final.
 This was a huge achievement for such a young league against teams from leagues that had been established for ten years plus.
 Darren Fitzpatrick of Kilkenny, who previously played Aussie Rules at a professional level with the Western Bulldogs in Australia, coached the team.

 In August 2002, the National team attended the Australian Football International Cup (an Amateur World Cup for nations outside of Australia).
 The team went into the competition as third seeds behind Papua New Guinea and New Zealand.
 The competition was a success for Ireland as they beat Canada, Samoa, USA, South Africa and New Zealand in the group stage and went on to beat PNG in a televised final at the Melbourne Cricket Ground.
 The team which was again coached by Darren Fitzpatrick, and was captained by Michael Johnston.

 In 2005, the "Green Machine" again attended the Australian Football International Cup.
 With injuries and late withdrawals, the team managed a fourth place behind New Zealand, Papua New Guinea and USA.

 Jim Stynes' brother David coached the 2014 national side hoping to defend the title however the side failed to defeat Papua New Guinea in the final.

 The men's side was considered favourites going into the 2017 international cup, thought they finished in 3rd place.